 While we’ve all heard concerns about DEET’s possible negative health consequences, more definitive information reveals that DEET is entirely safe to use and safe for babies 2 months and older when used as prescribed.
 The American Academy of Pediatrics (AAP) also advises that DEET in concentrations of 10% to 30% is safe for babies two months and older.

 In general, bug repellents are safe for children.
 While some parents avoid formulas containing DEET, the CDC states that it is safe for children over the age of two months.
 However, read the product label carefully and follow any precautions that may be listed.

 Children under the age of ten should not apply insect repellent on their own, and parents should avoid putting repellent on children’s faces near their eyes and mouths.

-Mader states that if you want to put repellent on your face, spritz and spread it on your hands first, then pat it over your facial skin to avoid these delicate places.
-If you’re concerned about spraying directly onto exposed skin, you can spray the repellent onto clothing or shoes, unless the label specifies otherwise.
+Mader states that if you want to put repellent on your face, spritz and spread it on your hands first, then pat it over your facial skin to avoid these peaceful places.
+If you’re concerned about spraying directly onto exposed skin, you can spray the repellent onto clothing or shoes unless the label specifies otherwise.